sfinx13/demo-generator/README.md

 * What is a generator ?

-* Can we should talk iterator first ?
+* Can we talk iterator first ?

 * Why you should use it ?